 Due to its light weight, this keyboard is easily portable and perfect for a performing or touring musician.

-Before we move on to discuss the sound of the SK1, please take a moment to view some of the best-selling digital stage pianos currently on Amazon (and compare them to the Hammond SK1 when it comes to price and features):
+Before we move on to discuss the sound of the SK1, please take a moment to view some of the best-selling keyboards currently online (and compare them to the Hammond SK1 when it comes to price and features):

 Here is where the SK1 really shines—sound quality.
 The organ patches sound great and realistic, and by manipulating the drawbar sliders, a great amount of nuance and musicality can be achieved.
 Hammond keyboards are the go-to brand for those who desire an authentic tonewheel organ sound from a digital keyboard—and they don’t disappoint here.